panda3d/panda3d-docs/programming/multifiles/creating-multifiles.rst

 thing but if the file already exists, only updates it if the content is different.

-There are several other methods which operate on subfiles, which you can find in the `API Reference. <https://www.panda3d.org/apiref.php?page=Multifile>`__ Here are a few examples of working with subfiles:
+There are several other methods which operate on subfiles, which you can find on the :class:`~panda3d.core.Multifile` page in the API Reference.
+Here are a few examples of working with subfiles:

 .. code-block:: python